Wesley Ira Purkey

 Wesley Ira Purkey (January 6, 1952 – July 16, 2020) was an American convicted murderer who was executed by the United States federal government for the January 1998 kidnapping, rape, and murder of 16-year-old Jennifer Long.
 Purkey confessed to the crime while serving a life sentence for the murder of 80-year-old Mary Ruth Bales, whom he beat to death with a claw hammer in October 1998.

 In 2020, Purkey was one of several condemned men on federal death row selected to be executed by the federal government of the United States.
 He was executed via lethal injection on the morning of July 16, 2020, following a delay due to concerns that he had Alzheimer's disease and did not understand why he was being executed.
-Purkey's final statement, in which he apologized for what he'd done, appeared to contradict this claim.

 Early life

 Wesley Ira Purkey was born on January 6, 1952, in Wichita, Kansas.
 As a child, he experienced repeated sexual abuse and molestation by those in charge of his care.
 At age 14, he was examined for possible brain damage.
 He reportedly had multiple traumatic brain injuries throughout his life, which began in 1968 at the age of 16 and again in 1972 and 1976, at the ages of 20 and 24, respectively.
 At age 18, he was diagnosed with schizophrenia and schizoaffective disorder, as well as depression superimposed upon a preexisting antisocial personality disorder.